Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Numerical simulations

 \subsubsection{Flow around a cylinder: steady-state case (Re = 20)}

-For investigation into the behaviour of polydisperse droplets in a more general flow, we return to the example of two-dimensional gas-droplet flow around a cylinder that was described in sections \ref{sec:fpc-mono-steady} and \ref{sec:fpc-mono-transient}.
-The carrier flow is governed by Eqs.~\eqref{eq:carrier-flow-eqs} as previously, and now 41 different droplet sizes within the range $St \in [0.1,10]$ are introduced at each injection point within the interval ${y} / R \in [-4,4]$.
+For investigation into the behaviour of polydisperse droplets in a more general flow, the example of two-dimensional gas-droplet flow around a cylinder that was described in Sections \ref{sec:fpc-mono-steady} and \ref{sec:fpc-mono-transient} is returned to.
+The carrier flow is governed by Eqs.~\eqref{eq:carrier-flow-eqs} as previously, and now 41 different droplet sizes within the range $St \in [0.1,10]$ are introduced at each of 101 injection points across the interval ${y} / R \in [-4,4]$.
 The probability density is initialised in accordance with the distribution \eqref{eq:init-size-distribution}.
-In the following the focus is on the ability of kernel regression to reconstruct the droplet size distribution within the flow, and therefore the use of non-evaporating droplets is maintained, with the droplet motion and Jacobian evolution described as before by Eqs.~\eqref{eq:fpc-part-eqns}.
+In the following the focus is on the ability of kernel regression to reconstruct the droplet size distribution within the flow, and therefore the use of non-evaporating droplets is maintained.
+To achieve this, the droplet motion and Jacobian evolution are described as in the monodisperse case by Eqs.~\eqref{eq:fpc-part-eqns}, and supplemented with the droplet evaporation rate $\varphi = 0$ and equations and associated initial conditions for the other blocks in Eqs.~\eqref{eq:Jacobian-evolution} and \eqref{eq:Jacobian-initial-conditions} respectively to yield $\bm{J}^{\bm{x}r} = \bm{0}$, $\bm{J}^{r\bm{x}} = \bm{0}$ and $J^{rr} = 1$.

-As with the previous polydisperse droplet examples, reconstruction of the droplet probability density field ${{p}} ({x},{y},{r})$ follows the procedure outlined in section \ref{sec:kernel-gfla}, with the structured kernel defined as in Eq.~\eqref{eq:H-kernel-structured-gFLA} and the bandwidth matrix $\bm{H}$ given by Eq.~\eqref{eq:H-kernel-gFLA}.
-The probability density field is accumulated onto a uniform Cartesian grid with a spatial spacing of $\Delta {x} / R = \Delta {y} / R = 0.04$ as in section \ref{sec:fpc-mono-steady}, and radial spacing $\Delta {r} / R = 0.0005$, with the initial smoothing lengths set as $h_{\bm{x}0} = 2 \Delta {x}$ and $h_{{r}0} = 0.5 \Delta {r}$.
+As with the previous polydisperse droplet examples, reconstruction of the droplet probability density field ${{p}}$ follows the procedure outlined in Section \ref{sec:kernel-gfla}, with the structured kernel defined as in Eq.~\eqref{eq:H-kernel-structured-gFLA} and the bandwidth matrix $\bm{H}$ given by Eq.~\eqref{eq:H-kernel-gFLA}.
+The probability density field is accumulated onto a uniform Cartesian grid with a spatial spacing of $\Delta {x} / R = \Delta {y} / R = 0.04$ as in Section \ref{sec:fpc-mono-steady}, and radial spacing $\Delta {r} / r_{d0}^* = 0.133$.
+The initial inter-droplet spacings in location and size are given by $\Delta x_{d0} / R = 0.08$ and $\Delta r_{d0} / r_{d0}^* = 0.1$ respectively, and the initial smoothing lengths set as $h_{\bm{x}0} = \Delta x_{d0}$ and $h_{r0} = 0.667 \, \Delta r_{d0}$ accordingly.